 - Don’t Go Overboard – your business plan doesn’t have to be flashy or super technical.
 What’s more important is you have to easily understand it (it’s a roadmap after all) as well as your employees and potential investors.
 Keep it simple and straightforward.

 - Don’t Overwhelm Your Readers With Text – this might be counterintuitive but, do you really think that your audience would read everything?
 Opt for short and add some visuals like graphs or even infographics.

 - Don’t Just Use Statistics – Yes, numbers are good.
 However, serial entrepreneur and startup adviser, David Ronick also noted that you “don’t have to base your entire business plan on quantitative research.
 Be sure to show that you’ve gotten out of the library and have gathered some qualitative research by talking to potential customers.”

 - Don’t Underestimate Your Presentation – you may have written a great business plan but, in the end it all comes down to presentation.
 You have to connect with your audience – your potential investors maybe, (or even your employees) for them to believe your product or business is worth their money or time.
 Presentation is everything.

 - Don’t Rush – this is one of the biggest no no’s in writing a business plan.
 Never write a business plan for the sake of just having or just because you needed it.
 Allot time to research and write your material.

-Investors see a lot business plan every year (even now as you’re reading this).
-If you’re looking for funding, make sure that your business plan stand out.
+Investors see a lot of business plans every year (even now as you’re reading this).
+If you’re looking for funding, make sure that your business plan stands out.
 Follow our tips and get that backing.